Ban Tsui

-Dr. Tsui is currently a Professor of Anesthesiology, Perioperative and Pain Medicine at the Stanford University and also is the Director of Stanford University Pediatric Regional Anesthesia (SUPRA) at Lucile Packard Children's Hospital Stanford.
-Dr Tsui previously held the position of Professor of Anesthesiology and Pain Medicine at the University of Alberta and was the Director of the Regional Anesthesia and Acute Pain Service at the University of Alberta Hospital and the Site Chief for Anesthesia at the Cross Cancer Institute in Edmonton.
+Ban Chi Ho Tsui (徐志豪; Jyutping: ceoi4 zi3 hou4) is a Chinese-Canadian anesthesiologist and researcher.

+Dr. Tsui serves as the Executive Associate Dean; Head of Clinical Medicine & Hospital Network; Chair and Chief, Department of Anesthesiology, Critical Care, and Pain Medicine at The Chinese University of Hong Kong, Shenzhen.
+At Stanford University he is an Adjunct Professor of Anesthesiology, Perioperative and Pain Medicine.

 Education

-Dr. Tsui completed a Diploma in Engineering, a BSc in Mathematics and a BSc in Pharmacy from Dalhousie University.
+Dr. Tsui completed a Diploma in Engineering, a BSc in Mathematics and a BSc in Pharmacy from Dalhousie University, Halifax, Nova Scotia.
 He graduated with a MSc in Pharmacy in 1991 from Dalhousie University and completed his MD in 1995 from Dalhousie University.
 He completed his residency in anesthesiology at the University of Alberta in 2000 and completed a Postgraduate Diploma in Peri-operative and Critical Care Echocardiography from Melbourne University, Australia.